 Will Anderson, MA

-Will Anderson leverages 12 years of GIS experience designing and building custom cloud-based management information systems and leveraging cutting-edge remote sensing technologies to advance on-the-ground success like this.
+Will Anderson leverages 12 years experience building GIS and crop imaging programs, designing custom cloud-based farm GIS, and translating cutting-edge remote sensing technologies from drones and other aircraft into routine operational successes like this.

 Tel (541) 656-8920

 Sarah Anderson's 15 years of GIS experience have a focused specialization in GIS, remote sensing imagery processing and analysis, and custom scripting to support analysis and web-based information systems.

 Originally from Minnesota, Sarah Anderson (Wandersee) earned her PhD in Geography in 2013 from San Diego State University and the University of California, Santa Barbara.
 Sarah brings extensive expertise in spatial data analysis.
 Prior to beginning work full-time with Anderson Geographics in 2014, she was an adjunct research professor with the University of Alaska Anchorage, where she applied her survey and statistical modeling experience.
 Sarah received a BA in Geography (focusing on the geographic techniques of GIS and remote sensing) and American Indian Studies in 2006 from the University of Wisconsin.
 After graduation, she worked in Southern California as a GIS Technician with the Native American Environmental Protection Coalition.
 She also earned an MA in Environmental Security in 2008 from the United Nations University for Peace.

 Sarah has deep experience with a range of spatial and statistical software, has designed and conducted GIS and remote sensing analysis for publication, and is well-versed in data collection and management.